RSLCPP -- Deterministic Simulations Using ROS 2: Results

 \subsection{Synthetic Benchmark System}

-We ran the synthetic benchmark system on various hardware architectures to demonstrate the deterministic execution of our approach across different systems.
-Table~\ref{tab:determinism_validation} lists the CPU models used for the experiments.
+We ran the synthetic benchmark on various architectures and processors to demonstrate the deterministic execution of our approach.
+Table~\ref{tab:determinism_validation} lists the evaluated CPU models.
 For each system, we performed 100 independent runs and compared the final hash values produced by all nodes.
-Across every simulation, the final hash values were identical, confirming that the simulation framework yields fully deterministic, bit-identical results under the conditions tested.
+Across all 600 simulations, the final hash values were identical, confirming that the simulation framework yields fully deterministic, bit-identical results under the conditions tested.